CarnivoreXD/SSU-CS-351/Project-2/README.md

 **Why the difference?**

-- **threaded.out is memory-bound:** Each iteration reads 4 bytes and does minimal computation (one addition).
-Threads wait on memory, so memory bandwidth is the bottleneck.
+- **threaded.out is memory-bound:** Each iteration reads 4 bytes and does only a single addition.
+Threads have to wait on memory so memory bandwidth is the bottleneck.

-- **sdf.out is compute-bound:** Each iteration generates random numbers and performs many floating-point operations (square roots, multiplications, comparisons).
-Threads stay busy computing, so CPU cores are the bottleneck.
+- **sdf.out is compute-bound:** Each iteration generates random numbers and performs a lot of floating-point operations.
+Threads stay active and busy computing so the CPU cores are the bottleneck.

-The Monte Carlo volume computation scales much better because it's "embarrassingly parallel"—each sample is independent and requires no shared memory access during computation.
+The Monte Carlo volume computation scales much better because it's "embarrassingly parallel" where each sample is independent and requires no shared memory access during computation.